SFI AND SCOUTS

 The future of well-managed forests depends on developing the next generation of forest stewards.

+Project Learning Tree (PLT), an initiative of SFI, is an award-winning environmental education program designed for teachers and other educators, parents, and community leaders working with youth from preschool through grade 12.
 PLT recently collaborated with BSA to correlate PLT activities to eight Cub Scout Adventures and six Scouts BSA merit badges.
-These correlations provide Scout leaders with ideas and hands-on, outdoor activities to help support children, ages 5 to 17, with youth development goals.
-They also help introduce youth to careers in the outdoors, including jobs in forestry and natural resources conservation.
+These correlations provide Scout leaders with ideas and hands-on, outdoor activities to help support Scouts, ages 5 to 17, with youth development goals.
+They also help introduce Scouts to careers in the outdoors, including jobs in forestry and natural resources conservation.
 To learn more, click here.

 HELPING TO KEEP OUR FORESTS HEALTHY

 Keeping our forests healthy means more than just replanting trees; it also means making sure habitats are healthy so the animals we love always have a place to call home.
 Certification of BSA-owned and managed forests to the SFI Forest Management Standard provides assurances of future forests and demonstrates sustainability to future leaders.
 Philmont Scout Ranch and the Summit Bechtel Reserve are both SFI-certified properties, and we are currently seeking interest from all BSA owned and managed properties to learn more about certification to the SFI Forest Management Standard.
 Overall, more than 100,000 acres of BSA land is certified to the SFI Forest Management Standard.

 SFI also works with companies to use responsible practices when collecting (or sourcing) materials.

 - Philmont Scout Ranch – One of BSA’s four national High Adventure Bases in the U.S; BSA achieved certification of 90,000 acres in New Mexico to the SFI Forest Management Standard in 2008, and has maintained certification ever since.